 Follow along as we discuss three main reasons companies are choosing to adopt B2B technologies.
 While doing so, ask yourself if it’s time your business ventures into the world of B2B Ecommerce.

 In the past, it was standard practice for sales reps to hold numerous client meetings each and every day, taking print brochures and paper order forms along.
 Trade shows and conventions were also a great way to make business connections and obtain leads.
-However, given the nature of the work - canceled meetings, misplaced order forms, sales people calling out sick - it can be quite inconvenience and inefficient to continue to operate that way.
+However, given the nature of the work - canceled meetings, misplaced order forms, salespeople calling out sick - it can be quite an inconvenience and inefficient to continue to operate that way.

-Bulk buyers shopping via B2B Ecommerce platforms have immediate access to product details, such as color, sizing, dimensions, quantities, availability and more rather than dealing with old print catalogs.
+Bulk buyers shopping via B2B Ecommerce platforms have immediate access to product details, such as color, sizing, dimensions, quantities, availability, and more rather than dealing with old print catalogs.
 They also have the convenience of online order forms, intuitive shopping carts, personalized account log-ins, and more.
 Reducing human error via paper forms, missed phone calls, and improper data entry often results in a loss of sales and revenue.

 While the main purpose of B2B Ecommerce solutions is to act as a transactional hub, marketing is a secondary benefit.
 An online presence allows more people to view your products, especially during their hectic schedules.
-Current and potential clients can hop on their smart phone device to learn more about your brand, research pricing, review various product offerings, and view promotional offers from location and at any time.
+Current and potential clients can hop on their smartphone device to learn more about your brand, research pricing, review various product offerings, and view promotional offers from location and at any time.

-When designed correctly, a B2B eCommerce website allows business to provide you a digital space to highlight your marketing assets, such as e-catalogs, how-to-videos, lookbooks, lifestyle images, and more.
+When designed correctly, a B2B eCommerce website allows businesses to provide you a digital space to highlight your marketing assets, such as e-catalogs, how-to-videos, lookbooks, lifestyle images, and more.
 Online marketing gives your customers the tools they need to maximize make well-informed buying decisions.